ianroberts131/ianroberts131.github.io/_posts/2017-1-28-kevin-bacon.md

 ## The graph

 Developing a graph that contains all necessary information is the most crucial part of this exercise.
-Once you have this, the recursive breadth first search algorithm is fairly straight forward to implement.
+Once you have this, the breadth first search algorithm is fairly straight forward to implement.
 I opted to use an adjacency matrix, since this allowed for very clear associations between actors.
 One downside of an adjacency matrix is that they get very big very quickly (n^2 associations will need to be stored for n actors).
 For this purpose, it worked just fine though.

 First, we need to create a Node class to represent the actors.
 Each node will need the following pieces of information: